kartikson1/alexa-dice-roll-game/readme.md

-# Alexa Dice Roll Game
+# Alexa Rolls the Dice: A Playful Game of Chance

 Welcome to the Voice-Controlled Dice Game on Alexa!
 This game is a fully functioning demo where you can roll virtual dice and try your luck.
 Here's how the game works:

+- At the start of each session, you can choose to start a new game or listen to the top 10 high scores.
 - Roll virtual dice and get a score of 2-6 for each roll.
 - If you roll a 1, your score will reset to zero.
 - After each roll, the game will ask you if you want to continue or end the game.
 - When the game ends, you can choose to add your name to the high score list.
-- At the start of each session, you can choose to start a new game or listen to the top 10 high scores.

 ## How to Play